 The content strategy that you develop and how you deploy it should largely depend on the information you got from your target audience in step 1.

 Let’s take a cue from the needs of our target audience to plot out content strategy.

 - Audience Statistics: Say this was the snapshot of your audience stats after readers took your survey:

 - Subscribe to 5 or 10 blogs in your niche and follow them on social media.

 - Focus on the keywords that your competition currently ranks for and target long-tail keywords, to increase your chances of ranking highly in Google.

 - Pay more attention to your business page on Facebook.

-- Write more posts on content marketing.
+- Write more blog post ideas on content marketing.

 - Consider hosting a webinar.